Piepongwong/simpleloginsys/readme.md

 `

 This is the url that the express server is listening on.
 It should include the port if it differs from 80.

+Your can run the react app and the backend locally by running `npm start-all` in the root directory.
+You can also run them separate by running npm start in their respective directories.
+Set ENVIRONMENT to production, run npm build in /view and use pm2 or any other process manager to run the app in production.